This blog may contain affiliate links. Read our disclosure policy for more info.

 Summit One

-Summit One Vanderbilt is an indoor observation deck in NYC that spans three floors of the One Vanderbilt building, which is currently the 4th tallest building in New York City.
+Summit One Vanderbilt is an indoor observation deck that spans three floors of the One Vanderbilt building, which is currently the 4th tallest building in New York City.
 Although it’s indoors, the floor-to-ceiling glass windows ensure that you get insane views of New York City, including an awesome up-close view of the Empire State Building.

 What makes Summit One unique, though, is that it’s also a digital art display.
 Using art and technology, it offers visitors an immersive experience that really takes the term “observation deck” to the next level, if you’ll forgive the pun.